fabianlischka/InfoSec101/p1-InfoSec101.md

 ### Deleting Data

 - When data is deleted on a modern OS, it is just moved into the trash folder
 - When the trash folder is emptied, only the "directory link" to the data is deleted, thus rendering it invisible, and liable to be overwritten in the future when more space is required.
-The actual data is still there and can, for a while, be recovered with special software
+The actual data is still there and can, for a while, be recovered with special software (or even "forensic" hardware that carefully examines the magnetic platter and figures out whether a 0 or 1 was stored there!)
 - Really sensitive data: Chose "Secure Erase", which will overwrite the deleted data several times with random bits, thus rendering it pretty illegible
 - Don't forget backups and cloud syncing!
+Data might still lurk there.
+- Note: if you use disk encryption, this is not a problem (even if the bits are recovered, they make no sense without the password)

 ## <a name="steps-cloud"></a> Cloud Storage